chloroken/eve-min/README.md

 2) ~~Blocklist (for launcher or other purposes)~~
 3) ~~Add `kdotool` to `$path`~~
 4) ~~Create an installation script that pulls `kdotool`~~
+5) Thoroughly test the script with volunteers
-5) Allow for higher-count targeted switching (stops at 9 now)
+6) Allow for higher-count targeted switching (stops at 9 now)